matj1/cs_colemak/README.md

 Colemak layout modified so Czech letters are accessible more easily.

-Available for X Window System only, I had the layout also For Windows, but it's gone now because I uninstalled Windows.
+Available for X keyboard extension and Windows.
+The Windows version does't have caps-lock working as a backspace

 I placed Czech letters with diacritics to AltGr layer, as close to their corresponding letters without diacritics (original letters).
 I moved some characters to make space for Czech letters.
 I replaced Englich quotation marks with Czech quotation marks.
 I also added some characters to reduce total amount of tildes and made it a bit easier to type non-breaking space.